 Is it worth it to pay such a huge amount of money upfront?
 Not unless you’re 100% sure you’ll use them well!

-But that number alone is not relevant without looking at the rest, in this case the regular price.
-If I sell you something that is way too expensive, even if I give you 50% off for example, it’s still not worth it!
+But that number alone is irrelevant without looking at the rest, in this case, the regular price.
+If I sell you something for a price that’s 3 times too expensive, even if I give you 50% off for example, it’s still not worth it!

 You must always look at all variables of an equation in the world of travel rewards.
 You must always do the math for everything related to travel rewards.
 We say it often, but it’s because it really is the key!